 Arbitrator's Approach to Case Management

-There are several procedural and process preferences that I a recommend for Hearings where I am the Arbitrator, whether in a Private Arbitration, or on a case administered by the American Arbitration Association.
+Here are several procedural and process preferences that I recommend for Hearings where I serve as the Arbitrator.

-I request Narrative Witness Statements for all direct witnesses; prepared by counsel, signed by witnesses under oath and distributed in advance of the Hearing.
-I will permit live direct and cross examination of the witnesses at the Hearing, but request a general following of the Narrative Witness Statements.
+I request Narrative Witness Statements for all direct testimony of fact witnesses under the control of a party; prepared by counsel, signed by witnesses under oath and distributed in advance of the Hearing.
+I will permit live direct and cross examination of the witnesses at the Hearing, but request that counsel follow the general outline of the Narrative Witness Statements.
 I've found that having the Narrative in front of me during testimony permits me to concentrate on the testimony without the distraction of taking lengthy personal notes, and is more useful to me than a post hearing transcript.
-Opposing counsel also has the benefit of preparing for cross examination in advance, and can be specifically keyed to the witnesses' Narrative Statements.
+Opposing counsel also has the benefit of preparing for cross examination in advance of the Hearing, and can be specifically keyed to the witnesses' Narrative Statements.
 I consider the Narrative Witness Statements an advantage for claimant, respondent and the Arbitrator.